cisagov/development-guide/onboarding-checklist.md

   make things better.
   - If you notice a problem (especially with things like documentation), you are more than welcome to fix it!
-  - You can also file issues and pull requests on the [template onboarding checklist]
+  - You can also file issues and pull requests on the [template onboarding .
 - [ ] Meet with your onboarding buddy (they should reach out to you).
 - [ ] Once you've finished the checklists below, make suggestions for steps that would have improved your onboarding experience as pull requests on the